Trwifon/django_advanced_exam/README.md

 Clone the repository
 Install requirements.txt
-Create database and run migrations
+Create database
+Run migrations
-Create superuser
+Create .env file and copy the variables shown below Create superuser

 To create a user through the application, you need to select a group.
 For this reason, in advance through the admin panel, the superuser must create: